This section will lay out some strategies for practitioners as they get deeper into the practice.

 Recycle the Reaction.

 It is a common occurrence for meditators to experience reactions to the practice.
-Typical reactions include pain in the body (other than just the normal pain in the ass from sitting a long time), the emergence of powerful emotions, unusual mental states, and so on.
+Typical reactions include pain in the body (beyond just the normal pain in the ass from sitting a long time), the emergence of powerful emotions, unusual mental states, and so on.
 Reactions to the meditation practice are best handled by subjecting them to concentration, clarity, and equanimity.
 In other words, you simply feed them back into the technique that caused them to arise in the first place.
+Just more grist for the mill.

 Divide and Conquer.

 Remember that one of the sub-components of clarity is resolution.
 Resolution is the ability to separate any sensory experience into its component parts.
 Dividing a challenging sensory experience into its component parts can help to keep the experience from overwhelming you.
-In this case to "conquer" means to stay focused on and equanimous with a challenging experience.
+In this case to "conquer" means to stay focused on and equanimous with a challenging experience, NOT to make it go away.
+Remember that equanimity is contentment with your experience as it is right now.
+It is easy to fall into the trap of using meditation to try and make unpleasant experiences go away.
+But you will get much better mileage if instead you learn to not need unpleasant experience to go away.
+I know it sounds crazy, but trust me.

 Subtle is Significant.

 As the sensitivity sub-component of clarity gets stronger, you will probably begin to detect more subtle aspects of self and world.
 The subtlety of such experiences belie their importance.
 Indeed, the very subtlety of certain kinds of experiences is what makes them crucial to an understanding of how our experience of self and world unfolds.
+Very subtle, but omnipresent, emotional body sensations, for example, can color our entire existence without us ever knowing it - until we develop sufficient sensory clarity.
 So do not disregard the subtle.

 If you can't be disciplined, be clever.

-If you rely on "talking yourself into" meditating everyday or attending a retreat, there is a good chance you will talk yourself out of it.
+If you rely on "talking yourself into" meditating everyday or attending a retreat, there is a good chance you will talk yourself out of it half the time.
 There are some measures you can take to counter that potential lack of discipline.

 When it comes to your daily practice, if you live with another person, tell them that you plan to meditate daily, at a certain time in a certain place.
 Make a big deal out of it and solicit their cooperation.
 They will probably help you and perhaps more importantly you will feel like a fool if you make a big deal about it and then don't do it.